Gluing and cutting cube tiling codes in dimension six: Some consequences and open problems

 \section{Some consequences and open problems}

 In the last section we give a few results that steam mainly from Theorem \ref{al}.
 We believe that there are much more interesting problems dealing with glue and cut procedure.
-At the end of the paper we shall formulate the most obvious of them.
+At the end of the paper we shall formulate some of them.